Part 2: Disruption

 So here we are 10 million rides in one year for one of these companies.
 So it's about timing.
 We have to ask how fast is it going, and how big can it get?

-In the US alone there are about 2 trillion trips taken every year.
-So if you assume that the addressable market is about half of that then you have to ask how quickly will these systems generate 1 trillion trips a year.
+In the US alone there are about 371 billion person trips taken every year and 2 trillion vehicle miles traveled.
+Globally the “market for miles” is 52 trillion km of which I estimate 27 trillion are automobile km (a bit more than half).
+Very short distance addressable market is further estimated to be about 4 trillion km or 2.5 trillion miles based on the log-normal distribution of US VMT.
+So if you assume that the addressable market is about half of that then you have to ask how quickly will these systems generate 1 trillion miles, and, at 1 mile average distance per trip, a trillion trips a year.
 So we're at 20 million and there many zeros left to go.

 Fortunately they grow logarithmically.
 We cannot add 10 million every year, that will take forever.
 We need the addition of one zero every year.
 So in other words, rides are increasing by tenfold every year.